agelostsal/argo-api-authn/docs/v1/api_errors.md

 ```
 ## Error Codes

-The following error codes are the possinble errors of all methods
+The following error codes are the possible errors of all methods

 Error | Code | Status | Related Requests
 ------|------|----------|------------------